More shin splints:

 The most obvious symptom of shin splints is pain over the inside lower half of the shin bone.
 There may be pain at the start of exercise which often eases as the session continues only to come back worse later in the training session or afterwards.
 Shin splints pain is often worse the next morning.

 Sometimes there may be swelling or lumps and bumps when feeling along the inside of the shin bone.
 Pain may also be triggered when the toes or foot are bent downward.
 Occasionally in severe cases a red inflammation over the inside of the shin may be seen.

 What are shin splints?
-Understanding what causes shin splints can help rehab and prevention.
-One of the most common causes is inflammation of the periostium of the tibia (sheath surrounding the bone).
+Understanding what causes shin splints can help rehabilitation and prevention.
+One of the most common causes is inflammation of the periostium of the tibia or sheath surrounding the bone.
 Traction forces on the periosteum from the muscles of the lower leg cause pain and inflammation.
-This has lead to the use of terms such as Medial Tibial Traction Periostitis.
+This has lead to the use of terms such as medial tibial traction periostitis.

 Inadequate footwear which includes the wrong type of shoe for your running style as well as using running shoes that are just too old and have lost their support and cushioning can cause shin splints.
 Increasing training too quickly, running on hard surfaces, on your toes as in sprinting and generally doing too much too soon can increase the risk of shin splints.